GuacamoleResearch/managing-work/docs/4-WorkingWithProjectViews.md

   - Click on the green **Save** button to the right of the filter textbox to save your changes.
   - Click on the dropdown button on the **Feature Planning** tab (![Feature Planning tab](./images/feature-planning-tab.jpeg)), select **Fields** > **Type**.
   - Click on the green on **Save** button in the "Layout" popup to save the displayed field; notice that the type is now shown in a new column in the table.

+> [!TIP]
+> To make things easier to read, you can easily resize and reorder columns to suite your preferences.
+If you do reorder columns, you should click **Save** to keep your changes.

 ### Add a Release Roadmap view
 - [ ] Populate Feature issues with priorities and dates; using the existing "Feature Planning" view, set the Priority, Start and End dates in the grid as: